atomgalaxy/wg21-calltarget/calltarget.md

 4. Added core wording and got it reviewed, more revisions.
 Added devirtualized pointers to member functions.
 5. - Expanded motivation section
    - resolved design question re. devirtualized pointers
-   - corrections from wording review from CWG
+   - corrections from wording review from CWG, specifically Hubert Tong's
-   - New section for EWG: resolve questions around comparison between devirtualized pointer values
+   - New section for EWG: resolve questions around comparison between devirtualized pointer values and `final` functions
    - added section about implementation experience

 # Motivation and Prior Art

-More importantly, the language facilities for the overload resolution have severe limitations, as described below.
+The language facilities for overload resolution that aren't the actual call syntax have severe limitations.

 The facilities available as of C++23 are:

-- `static_cast`
+- assignment to a variable or parameter of a given function pointer type
-- assignment to a variable of a given function pointer type
+- `static_cast<function_pointer_type>(function_identifier)`
-- function calls (implicit) - the only one that actually works
+- `&function_name` (if not overload set)

-All of these are unsuitable for ad-hoc type-erasure that library authors (such as [@P2300R6]) need.
+All of these are unsuitable for ad-hoc type-erasure that library authors (such as [@P2300R6]) need whenever implicit conversions may be involved in any form.

 We can sometimes indirect through a lambda to "remember" the result of an overload resolution to be invoked later, if the function pointer type is not a